ACAT Fee For Transfers Into Public

 Cancel Public Account Fee

-Public does not charge account closure fees for both regular brokerage joint or individual accounts.
+Public.com does not charge account closing fees for both brokerage accounts.

 Public ACAT Fee (Transferring OUT)